jason-smart/1701QCA-Assignment1/replicationproject/replication.md

 ### Project description ###

-*In a few sentences, describe what the project is and does, who it is for, and a typical use case.*
 This project is a simlpe system that records the time it takes to travel between two points and calculates the speed.
 Typically, this system would be used on roads to record time between to road points by vehicles.
 When the first gate is passed the red light will turn on, signalling that timing is in progress, and a tone will be played.
 When passing the second gate, the green light will turn on, signalling that the process is complete, and a different tone will be played.
 The speed of the vehicle will then be dispayed on the LED screen in metres per second.

 ### Showcase image ###